Schematic view of a glass EQS SUV. An eight-stage safety concept protects the battery in the vehicle's floor.

 Safety at Mercedes-Benz.

-For our development engineers, this means not just designing our road vehicles to meet regulatory requirements or consumer protection ratings.
 Our aim is to develop safe vehicles for real-life accident scenarios on actual roads and thus create genuine added value for all road users.

 On the road with the accident investigators from Mercedes-Benz